 top of page

-reed-man is a dab at stirring ye, well and good; your drum-man is a rare bowel-shaker - good again.
+"Your brass-man is a rafting dog, well and good; your reed-man is a dab at stirring ye, well and good; your drum-man is a rare bowel-shaker - good again.
+But I don't care who hears me say it, nothing will speak to your heart with the sweetness of the man of strings!"

 from Under the Greenwood Tree by Thomas Hardy (1872)